ReasonMap: Towards Fine-Grained Visual Reasoning from Transit Maps: Construction

 \subsubsection{Question-Answer Pair Construction}

-The construction of question–answer pairs involves three key steps: (1) Question Generation, where we formulate questions based on predefined templates; (2) Reference Route Collection, where we obtain corresponding reference routes using Gaode Map\footnote{\url{https://console.amap.com/dev/index}} and Google Map\footnote{\url{https://developers.google.com/maps/apis-by-platform}}; and (3) Label Annotation, where we assign difficulty levels for both the maps and the questions.
+The construction of question–answer pairs involves three key steps: (1) Question Generation, where we formulate questions based on predefined templates; (2) Reference Route Collection, where we obtain corresponding reference routes using Google Map and Gaode Map; and (3) Label Annotation, where we properly assign difficulty labels for both maps and questions.

 \textbf{Question Generation.} We randomly select two stops (refer to stop$_1$ and stop$_2$) from the current high-resolution transit map.
 We then generate one short question and one long question based on predefined question templates and two stops (Figure~\ref{fig:pipeline}).
 The short question has only one fixed template, while the long question is randomly assigned one of two available templates during generation.
 Additionally, the two long question templates differ in focus: one asks for the number of via stops, while the other requires identifying each via stop (see detailed templates in Appendix~\ref{apx:question_template}).